Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Introduction

-We thank the Soci\'et\'e de Transport de Laval for the map data and transportation data they provided, and the Agence M\'etropolitaine de Transport of Quebec for the origin-destination dataset they provided.
-This data was essential to the experiments presented in this paper.
-We also gratefully acknowledge the funding we received from NSERC in support of this work.
-And we thank Joshua Katz for acting as a sounding board for ideas and giving feedback on our experimental designs.

-\section{INTRODUCTION}
+\section{Introduction}

-The COVID-19 pandemic resulted in declines in transit ridership in cities worldwide~\citep{liu2020impacts}.
-This has led to a financial crisis for municipal transit agencies, putting them under pressure to reduce transit operating costs~\citep{kar2022public}.
-But if cost-cutting leads to reduced quality of service, ridership may be harmed further, leading to a downward spiral of service quality and income.
-Agencies find themselves having to do more with less.
-This makes the spatial design of a transit network very important, as a well-planned layout can cut operating costs and improve service quality.
-But changes to a transit network are not to be made lightly.
-Network redesigns can be costly and disruptive for users and bus drivers, and for rail transit, it can require infrastructural changes that may be prohibitive.
-So it is vital to agencies that they get network design or network changes right the first time.
+The COVID-19 pandemic caused declines in transit ridership in cities around the world~\citep{liu2020impacts}, putting many transit agencies under pressure to reduce operating costs~\citep{kar2022public}.
+By improving a transit network's spatial layout, it may be possible to reduce costs while improving service quality.
+But network redesigns can be very costly and are disruptive for riders, so it is vital that agencies get a design (or re-design) right the first time.
 Good algorithms for the \ac{NDP} can therefore be very useful to transit agencies.

-The \ac{NDP} is the problem of designing a set of transit routes for a city that satisfy one or more objectives, such as meeting all travel demand and minimizing operating costs.
-It is an NP-hard problem, and since real-world cities typically have hundreds or even thousands of possible stop locations, analytical optimization approaches are usually infeasible.
+The \ac{NDP} is the problem of designing a high-quality set of transit routes for a city.
+It is an NP-hard problem, and real-world cities typically have hundreds or even thousands of transit stops, making analytical optimization approaches infeasible.
 The most successful approaches to the \ac{NDP} to-date have been metaheuristic algorithms.
-Most such algorithms work by repeatedly applying one or more ``low-level'' heuristics that randomly modify a network, guiding this random walk towards better networks over many iterations by means of a metaheuristic such as natural selection (as in evolutionary algorithms) or metallic annealing (as in simulated annealing).
-Many different metaheuristics for guiding the search have been proposed, as have a range of low-level heuristics for transit network design specifically.
-While these algorithms can find good solutions in many cases, real-world transit networks are still commonly designed by hand~\citep{duran2022survey}.
+These repeatedly apply heuristics that randomly change a network, and use a metaheuristic rule such as natural selection or metallic annealing to decide which changes to keep.